Is there a difference between storytelling and writing a story?

 Storytelling

 Along with facial expressions and voice inflection, the storyteller can also take advantage of movement.
 Imagine telling a group of children a spooky story that has the protagonist tiptoeing around a corner to see what’s there.
-As a storyteller you can actually tiptoe, hunched over; and exaggerating the movement enhances the suspense.
+As a storyteller you can actually tiptoe hunched over; exaggerating the movement enhances the suspense.
 Visual aids are easy to use and are powerhouses of expressions.

 Writing a Story

 If you think about it, storytelling is much easier than writing a story.
-But, most of us authors are writers, not storytellers, and as writers we need to convey emotions and activity through showing.
+But most of us authors are writers, not storytellers, and as writers, we need to convey emotions and activity through showing.

 In the storytelling examples above, how might you write the scene as an author?